ncatlab/nlab-content/pages/3740.md

 An __upper real number__ is the [[infimum]] of an inhabited set of numbers.
 A __bounded upper real__ is the infimum of an inhabited set of numbers that has a finite upper bound.
 An __extended lower real__ is the supremum of an arbitrary set of numbers.

-We cannot generalise further by taking more infima or suprema.
+We cannot generalise further by taking more extrema of the same sort.
 Explicitly, the supremum of any inhabited set of lower reals is a lower real and the infimum of any inhabited set of upper reals is an upper real.
-Similar results obtain if we manipulate 'bounded' and 'extended' to include or exclude $\pm\infty$, or to allow for infima and suprema of the [[empty subset|empty set]].
+(Similar results obtain if we use bounded or extended reals to include or exclude $\pm\infty$ or to allow for the extrema of the [[empty subset|empty set]].)
+However, mixing extrema takes us further to the [[MacNeille real number]]s.

 ## Definitions